dr-matt-smith/php-symfony-6-book/04_appendices/2_php_setup.md

 Whenever you type a command at the CLI (Command Line Interface) Windows searches through all the directories in its `path` environment variable.
 In order to use PHP at the CLI we need to add `c:\php` to the `path` environment variable so the  `php.exe` executable can be found.

-Via the System Properties editor, open your Windows Evironment Variables editor.
-The **system** environment variablesa re in the lower half of the Environment Variables editor.
+Via the System Properties editor, open your Windows Environment Variables editor.
+The **system** environment variables are in the lower half of the Environment Variables editor.
 If there is already a system variable named `Path`, then select it and click the **Edit** button.
 If none exists, then click the **New** button, naming the new variable **path**.
 Add a new value to the **path** variable with the value `c:\php`.
 Then click all the **Okay** buttons needed to close all these windows.

 Now open a windows **Cmd** window and try the `php -v` - hopefully you'll see confirmation that your system now has PHP installed and in the **path** for CLI commands.